 Professor Christensen works with a broad field of biostatistical methods in medical research.
-This field covers a range of clinical epidemiological problems, where inference from meta-epidemiology, study designs, decision making processes, statistical analysis plans, use and misuse of statistics, and transparency dominate.
+This field covers a range of clinical epidemiological problems, where inference from meta-research, study designs, decision making processes, statistical analysis plans, use and misuse of statistics, and transparency dominate.
 He has a passion for meaningful, accurate studies that address “answerable questions”, owing a great debt of gratitude to a long history of distinguished founding fathers of clinical epidemiology, who highlighted the need for strengthening the empirical practice of medicine and proposed initial evidentiary rules for guiding clinical decisions.
-Stressing the importance of classical statistical methods (incl. transparent reporting of these), he is responsible for the development and analysis of numerous clinical trials and projects, both within and outside of the Parker Institute and the Department of Rheumatology, Odense University Hospital, Denmark.
+Since the fall of 2018, Professor Christensen has been a member of the editorial board for 'Journal of Clinical Epidemiology'.

-Professor Christensen is a strong advocate of the REWARD (REduce research Waste And Reward Diligence) Campaign; i.e., focus on how to increase value and reduce waste in biomedical research.
-Professor Christensen promotes these principles by being a “Lean Thinker”; the core idea is to maximize customer (e.g. patient) value while minimizing waste.
+Stressing the importance of classical statistical methods (incl. transparent reporting of these), Professor Christensen is responsible for the development and analysis of numerous clinical trials and projects, both within and outside of the Parker Institute and the Department of Clinical Research, University of Southern Denmark.
+He is a strong advocate of the REWARD (‘REduce research Waste And Reward Diligence’) Campaign; i.e., focus on how to increase value and reduce waste in biomedical research.
+Professor Christensen promotes these principles by being a “Lean Thinker”; the core idea is to maximize customer and consumer (e.g. patient) value while minimizing waste.

 Professor Christensen has supervised more than 10 PhD students (currently co-supervisor on 9 PhD theses); published 3 book chapters and more than 287 peer reviewed articles, including articles in the Lancet, CMAJ, Annals of Internal Medicine, BMJ and JAMA.